 The cavernous tunnels formed by sea action on the soft chalk rock are reached by a short cable car ride, which is claimed to be the steepest cable car in the world (gradient of 60 degrees).

 The site also features a section of the Cairo-Istanbul rail road which functioned between 1942 to 1948.

-Book a Private Tour to Rosh Hanikra Grottoes
+Contact Us to Inquire About a Tour to Rosh Hanikra Grottoes

 Points of Interest in the Area